Water Leak Detection Tips

 Locate Your Water Meter

 By locating your meter you will be able to check the leak detector and see if it’s moving.
 However, the meter only doesn’t tell you where the leak is coming from.
 It just gives you an idea that somewhere in your plumbing inside you are experiencing a leak.
 Checking your meter monthly is a good safety precaution because you are always staying aware of how well your plumbing is working.
 This way you won’t have to inspect every pipe and system that uses water in the home.
+Additionally, being able to quickly disable water flow will help you avoid problems, according to this water damage repair company in Orange County.

 Check Your Basement and Underneath Cabinets for Unusual Smells